HWal/HWSocketStation/README.md

 NodeMCU V3 Remote Control Station
 =================================

-This project is developed for a test stand (see schematic) to explore some of the features of the ESP8266-12E WiFi module.
-Hopefully you will be able to download the code and modify it according to your own needs.
+This code is developed for a test stand (see schematic) to explore some of the features of the ESP8266-12E WiFi module.
+Hopefully you will be able to download it and do necessary modifications according to your own needs.

 Communication is based on the Websocket protocol (ws).
 To connect from the outside world, you need to forward ports 80 and 81 in your router.

-With this setup you can send two commands on separate digital outputs, get back-indication on two separate digital inputs, read an analog measurand, get some weather data, and control a servo motor.
-The motor can be controlled to both end positions and midpoint, as well as in nine small steps, all with buttons.
+With this setup you can send two commands on separate digital outputs, get back-indications on two separate digital inputs, read an analog measurand, get some weather data, and control a servo motor.
+The motor can be controlled to both end positions and midpoint, and also in nine smaller steps, all with buttons.
 The current servo position is shown in a progress bar below the buttons.

 Hardware
 --------